PengchengXieLSEC/NEWUOA-Trans/README.md

 # NEWUOA-Trans.F90

-NEWUOA-Trans consideres solving the derivative-free optimization problems with transformed objective function (DFOTO problems).
+NEWUOA-Trans considers solving the derivative-free optimization problems with transformed objective function (DFOTO problems).
 It is based on the NEWUOA-Fortran77 code of the late Professor Michael J. D. Powell.

 Copyrighted by Pengcheng Xie and Prof. Ya-xiang Yuan.